-SPED612I Social, Legal, and Ethical Issues in Special Education Internship
+SPED 612I - Social, Legal, and Ethical Issues in Special Education Internship 3 credits

-Working closely with a leadership coach and building supervisor, future principals will apply coursework in an internship experience in at least one of four levels: early childhood, elementary, middle school or high school.
-Students can expect to be engaged with monitoring IEP meetings, helping to chart progress monitoring, understanding how special education finance effects staffing, determining appropriate classroom environments and working to solve transportation issues.
-70 hours of clinical observations required.
-(1 credit)
+Working with a building or district supervisor, who is a licensed K-12 administrator, aspiring principals will apply coursework in an internship experience at the early childhood, elementary, high school, or special education level specific to the course content.
+Students can expect to be engaged with monitoring IEP meetings, helping to chart progress monitoring, understanding how special education finance effects staffing, determining appropriate classroom environment and working to solve transportation issues.
+70 hours of clinical observations required (Students need experiences in all four levels during the program's four internship courses.
+All four need not be met in each internship experience.)
+Internship courses are most successful when taken immediately after their partner content course.
+SPED612I is best suited to be taken after SPED612.